Construction Project Management Services and Construction Books

 10. The suppliers should be continuously evolving the system to keep up with technological improvements.

-11. If necessary it should be able to be expanded to accommodate future growth of the company.
+11. If necessary it should be able to be expanded to accommodate future growth of the contractor.

 14. It’s important to understand the workings and the requirements of all those who will be required to implement the system.
 Often each branch or division has their own requirements and the new system should be able to meet these requirements.